 Career Fairs for most of the 2020-2021 academic year will be hosted entirely online.
 What does this mean?
 How do you prepare?
 Spoiler alert: You’re more ready than you know!
 And we’ve got great resources, tips and training to help you feel confident, prepared and ready as you enter a season of virtual career fairs.

-WINTER QUARTER CAREER FAIRS
+SPRING/SUMMER QUARTER CAREER FAIRS

 The fairs noted below are open to all UW-Seattle students.
 Check Handshake for information on when registration becomes available.
 Other fairs may be occurring, but be limited in who is eligible to attend.
+Student/alumni registration will open in Handshake roughly two weeks before each event date.

 Virtual career fairs may be hosted on any number of platforms – Zoom, Brazen, VFairs or CareerEco, to name a few.
 Each platform is unique and offers distinct features – event organizers should provide support and how-to documentation to help you put your best virtual foot forward, and platform websites often contain FAQ’s and training modules.